THE LOST COAST HOPPER

 Chiquito: Open category.
 No age groups.
 No podium

-• Camping is the responsibility of each rider.
-Below are listed some options.
-Camping is not available on RFFI property.
+Camping is the responsibility of each rider.
+Below are listed some other options options for folks.
+Camping is not available on RFFI property but there is camping at Usal Beach on a first come first served basis.
+See Sinkyone Wilderness State Parks brochure for details.

 Sinkyone Wilderness State Park